ku-lang/ku/README.md

   // call C functions directly
   C::printf(c"%s,%s\n", c"abc", c"def")

-  // a var is mutable
-  var i := "abc"
-  io::println(i)
-  i = "def"
-  io::println(i)

-  // variable are not mutable by default a := 2 io::printInt(add(a, 5))
+  // use let to declare an immutable value let a = 2 io::printInt(add(a, 5))

+  // if controll flow
   if a > 1 {
     hello()
   }

+  // use var to declare a mutable variable var i = "abc" io::println(i) i = "def" io::println(i)

   return 0
 }